Sinh Deformed Nakajima Operators: Instanton Line Operators in 6d Super Yang-Mills

-Next we compute the one-loop determinant at a fixed point $(Y_k, Y_{k + n})$\footnote{Again, the intermediate steps are not rigorous as we are working with singular instantons.
-The final result is rigorous.}.
+Next we compute the one-loop determinant at a fixed point $(Y_k, Y_{k + 1})$\footnote{The intermediate steps in this localisation are not rigorous as we are working with $U(1)$ instantons.
+We expect that our computations can be made more rigorous by switching on a noncommutative deformation of $\C^2$ \cite{NekrasovNoncommutative}.}.
 First we gauge fix by adding the gauge fixing terms \footnote{We gauge fix the one-loop fluctuation, not the original Lagrangian.}

 Due to the boundary condition $\delta A_0 = 0$, the BRST ghost must satisfy $\partial_0C = 0$ at the two boundaries in order to preserve $\delta A_0 = 0$.
 We also require $\bar{C}$ to satisfy $\partial_0 \bar{C} = 0$.
 The total bosonic one-loop fluctuation is (up to an overall factor of $1/4$)